cytham/irsim/README.md

 ### 2. Edit config.ini file
 * Add path to DWGSIM directory
 ```
-DWGSIM directory = /path/to/DWGSIM_dir
+DWGSIM directory = /path/to/DWGSIM_directory
 ```
 * Edit all other parameters to your choice
 ```
+Number of threads = 10
-Number of replicates for sample WITH intron retention (Experimental sample) = 2
+Number of replicates for sample A (Experimental sample) = 1
-Number of replicates for sample WITHOUT intron retention (Control sample) = 2
+Number of replicates for sample B (Control sample) = 1
 .
 .
 .
-Number of threads = 30
 ```

 ### 3. Run IRSim